raspberrypilearning/flower-generator/en/step_6.md

 [[[generic-scratch-coordinates]]]

-You don't have to use ellipse-shaped petals.
+You don't have to use petals shaped like ellipses.
 This 'firework' pattern was created using a thick straight line and a black backdrop:

 ![screenshot](images/flower-fireworks.png)